-If needs are found to be more complex, school will continue working along side outside agencies following the assess, plan, do and review model.
-School will provide further adaptations (possibly in the shape of a personalized time table) and children may have team around the child meetings depending on the area of need.
-At this stage a decision will be made on whether an Education Health Care Plan will need to be put in place and an application will be made pending discussions with parents, outside agencies and school staff.
+If needs are found to be more complex, school will continue working alongside outside agencies following the assess, plan, do and review model.
+School will provide further adaptations (possibly in the shape of a personalised timetable) and children may have Team Around the Child meetings depending on the area of need.
+At this stage, a decision will be made on whether an Education Health Care Plan will need to be put in place and an application will be made pending discussions with parents, outside agencies and school staff.
 When an EHC application has been made evidence from the last 2 cycles of PLPs will be used to support the application as well as any medical or outside agency reports.
 EHC applications can be recommended by outside agencies and can also be applied for by parents.

 The purpose of the EHC plan is to make special educational provision that meets the needs of a child to ensure the best outcomes and progress in preparation for adulthood.
-The local authority where the child resides carry out an EHC needs assessment and if after this they feel a plan needs issuing then they will write this in collaboration with the children, families and school.
-PLP meetings will still be held termly and the class teacher will be responsible for the provision and implementing any provision stipulated within the plan.
-The will also monitor the effectiveness it is having.
+The local authority where the child resides carry out an EHC needs assessment and if, after this, they feel a plan needs issuing then they will write this in collaboration with the children, families and school.
+PLP meetings will still be held termly and the class teacher will be responsible for the implementation of any provision stipulated within the plan.
+The will also monitor the effectiveness of the provision.

-As well as termly PLP reviews an annual review will be held to monitor progress towards outcomes within the plan.
-Parents and professionals involved with the child will be invited to attend to consider any ammendments that need to the description of the child's needs or provision that is outlined in the plan.
+As well as termly PLP reviews, an Annual Review will be held to monitor progress towards outcomes within the plan.
+Parents and professionals involved with the child will be invited to attend to consider any amendments to the description of the child's needs or provision that is outlined in the plan.

-All interventions and support that are offered are available to look at in the school information report which is available on the school website http://northowram.calderdale.sch.uk/.
+All interventions and support that are offered are available to look at in the school information report which is available on the school website http://northowram.calderdale.sch.uk.
 This details all the ways school supports children with SEND and medical needs.

-7. Exiting the SEND register
+6. Exiting the SEND register

-If a child has closed the gap and working at age related expectations or can access the curriculum through QFT with no adaptations then they will be removed from the register.
+If a child has closed the gap and is working at age related expectations or can access the curriculum through QFT with no adaptations then they will be removed from the register.
 This will be done through discussions with the SENDCO, class teacher and parents.
-They may be placed back on the register and interventions may resume however if the gap begins to widen again or if it is deemed necessary.
+However, they may be placed back on the register and interventions may resume if the gap begins to widen again or if it is deemed necessary.
 Parents will need to sign the initial SEND referral form to show they have agreed to the child being removed from the SEND register.

 It is the SENDCO's responsibility to update the SEND register at least termly based on updates from class teachers.
 The SEND register is supposed to be fluid and effective in narrowing the gap by identifying barriers to learning and acting upon them.
-In cases where there is not a significant and complex need we expect to remove the barriers to ensure that pupils do not remain on the SEND register throughout their time in school.
+In cases where there is not a significant and complex need we aim to remove the barriers to ensure that pupils do not remain on the SEND register throughout their time in school.

-8. Monitoring and Evaluation of SEND
+7. Monitoring and Evaluation of SEND